Luoky76/P4-exercise/mri/README.md

 ### A note about the control plane

-P4 programs define a packet-processing pipeline, but the rules governing packet processing are inserted into the pipeline by the control plane.
-When a rule matches a packet, its action is invoked with parameters supplied by the control plane as part of the rule.
+P4 programs define a packet-processing pipeline, but the rules governing(控制) packet processing are inserted into the pipeline by the control plane.
+When a rule matches a packet, its action is invoked(唤醒) with parameters supplied by the control plane as part of the rule.

 In this exercise, the control plane logic has already been